 Food

-You may not be able to find Fido’s usual food and treats at your destination.
-Consider shipping some to your destination.
-Or course, if you’re staying at a hotel or AirBnB, you’ll need to coordinate with them or use a mail store.
+When flying with Fido, consider that you may not be able to find his usual food and treats at your destination.
+To ensure his comfort and dietary consistency, think about shipping some supplies ahead of time.
+If you’re staying at a hotel or AirBnB, coordinate with the accommodation to receive the shipment, or use a local mailing store as an alternative.

 ID